Years published: 2019, 2023

-Medications may be tried to treat seizures, spasticity and certain neurological aspects of KIF1A-related disorder.
-Orthopedic devices including braces, crutches, canes and other devices may help children walk.
+Medications may be tried to treat seizures, spasticity neuropathy, and certain neurological aspects of KIF1A-related disorder.
+Orthopedic devies including braces, gait trainers, and other devices may help children walk.
 Additional treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: